haskell-perf/graphs/results/TIME.md

 SUMMARY:

- * Containers was the fastest 6 times
+ * Containers was the fastest 8 times
-There was 2 ex-aequo

 ABSTRACT:

- * Containers was 6350546.25 times faster than Alga
+ * Containers was 5798354.24 times faster than Alga
- * Hash-Graph was 15919.91 times faster than Alga
+ * Hash-Graph was 14342.61 times faster than Alga
- * Fgl was 13358.26 times faster than Alga
+ * Fgl was 12032.36 times faster than Alga

 ## hasVertex